mlte-team/mlte/docs/docs/mlte_mechanics.md

 mem_stats.save(force=True)
 ```

-#### Interpretability Measurements
+### Interpretability Measurements

-Now we proceed to gather data about the Interpretability of the model, for the corresponding scenario.
-NOTE: the version of tensorflow used in this demo requires running it under Python 3.9 or higher.
+Now we can gather data about the interpretability of the model; to start, we set up the model and weights files.

 ```python
 model_filename = (